 The Boiling Technique Mistakes

 Let's talk about how to boil.
 Boiling occurs when water reaches 212°F (100C).
 There are a couple of caveats that come with that, however.
 First, the temperature of 212°F (100°C) applies only to water.
 Other liquids boil at slightly different temperatures.

 Second, that temperature holds at sea level.
 For every 500 feet above sea level, you can subtract 1 degree F from 212°F.

 This is because boiling occurs when the vapor pressure of the liquid equals the atmospheric pressure, allowing the vapor to escape as steam explosively.
 The higher the elevation, the lower the atmospheric pressure and the lower the corresponding vapor pressure for the liquid.

 There are several stages of boiling.
 The Chinese recognize five stages of boiling, giving each stage poetically descriptive names such as rope of pearls and a raging torrent.

 I propose two stages for general cooking purposes: a gentle boil and a full boil.
 A gentle boil is characterized by many bubbles rapidly breaking the surface of the liquid.

-A full rolling boil means the water's surface is extremely turbulent and bubbles rapidly and explosively break the surface.
+A full rolling boil means the water's surface is highly turbulent and bubbles rapidly and explosively break the surface.

 Gentle boiling is ideal for cooking stuffed pasta such as ravioli and tortellini.
 A full boil works well for dried pasta and grains, such as rice and oats.
 The violent agitation of the water keeps starchy foods moving, thus avoiding sticking.

 Boiling these types of dried foods generally takes between five and fifteen minutes.
-Immersing delicate foods in boiling water for concise periods of time, followed by immersion in ice-cold water, is called blanching.
+Immersing delicate foods in boiling water for concise periods, followed by immersion in ice-cold water, is called blanching.

 Blanching is a necessary step before freezing most fruits and vegetables.
 A short dip in boiling water followed by the shock of ice water effectively kills off the enzymes in fruits and vegetables that cause browning.